 The process of taking a single news or feature story through the reporting, writing, editing and design process, then getting it printed and posted online, costs us about $200.
 Pamplin Media produces more than 4,400 stories each month, which comes to more than $10 million a year.
 Historically, readers have paid only a small fraction of that.

 Now, we're asking you to do more, either by subscribing, if you haven't before, by expanding your subscription to include online access to all Pamplin websites or by buying a subscription for a neighbor, friend or family member.
 (Go to www.savinglocalnews.com for details.)

-No other media outlet covers East Multnomah County with the depth that you get from The Outlook.
-We know you value that, so we're betting that you, too, will step up and pay a bit more — and encourage others to do the same — to ensure that strong, accurate, independent community journalism will continue in East County and throughout the region.
+No other media outlet covers Sandy, the mountain communities or Boring with the depth that you get from The Post.
+We know you value that, so we're betting that you, too, will step up and pay a bit more — and encourage others to do the same — to ensure that strong, accurate, independent community journalism will continue in Sandy and throughout the region.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.